Alex James (bassist): Collaborations

-Unlike Albarn, Coxon and Rowntree, James has not released any solo material, although he has been involved in other collaborative side projects.
 In 1998, James formed Fat Les with actor Keith Allen and artist Damien Hirst, releasing the unofficial theme song (excluding three others) "Vindaloo" for the 1998 FIFA World Cup, which reached number 2 in the UK Singles Chart.
 He also worked on side project Me Me Me with Stephen Duffy, co-wrote songs for Marianne Faithfull (appearing in drag playing a double bass in the music video for her single "Sex With Strangers") and Jane McDonald, and worked with Florence and the Machine and Gene Loves Jezebel.

 James worked with Sophie Ellis-Bextor on her solo debut Read My Lips, co-writing and co-producing "Move This Mountain", and co-producing "I Believe" with Ellis-Bextor and producer Ben Hillier.
 He also played bass on both tracks.
 Ellis-Bextor's 2003 album, Shoot from the Hip also featured James as bass player and co-writer on the track "Love Is It Love".
 He also joined his friend and singer-songwriter Betty Boo in a band called WigWam in 2005.

 In 2009, James appeared as bass player on debut Bad Lieutenant record Never Cry Another Tear.
 The band consists of New Order lead singer Bernard Sumner and guitarist Phil Cunningham, along with Jake Evans of Rambo And Leroy.
 In 2013, James co-wrote the song "Did I Lose You?", performed by Giorgia and Olly Murs.

 Other ventures

 Television appearances

 James has made a variety of television appearances.
 In 2001 he featured in Channel 4's documentary Gouge about the Pixies.
 He represented The Idler on University Challenge: The Professionals in 2005, and in 2007 served as a judge on Channel 4's Orange unsignedAct.
 He has also appeared as a guest on Have I Got News for You, The F Word, and BBC Two's Maestro.
 In 2008 he presented the documentary Cocaine Diaries: Alex James in Colombia on BBC America.

-He has since appeared on Never Mind the Buzzcocks, Popstar to Operastar, Top Gear, The Chase, The Bank Job, Through the Keyhole and in August 2015, he won the Channel 4 programme,Celebrity Fifteen to One.
+He has since appeared on Never Mind the Buzzcocks, Popstar to Operastar, Top Gear, The Chase, The Bank Job, Through the Keyhole, and in August 2015, he won the Channel 4 programme,Celebrity Fifteen to One.

 In 2016 James presented the documentary Alex James: Slowing Down Fast Fashion, exploring the environmental and social impacts of the fashion industry.

 Writing

-James has written about food, farming and lifestyle for publications including The Sun, The Spectator and The Observer.
+James has written about food, farming, and lifestyle for publications including The Sun, The Spectator, and The Observer.

 His autobiography, Bit of a Blur, was published in 2007, and was followed by All Cheeses Great and Small: A Life Less Blurry in 2011, focusing on his transition to cheesemaking.